Amy Lawrence Ballroom Dance was featured in Martha Stewart Weddings!

 Lessons for the family – Mother/Son, Father/Daughter AND EVEN Maid of Honor/Best Man Dance!

 Flashmobs!
-You know you’ve always wanted to have one.
+You know you’ve always wanted to be a part of one.

-Dance Performances by Amy and her pros!
+Book Dance Performances or group classes by Amy and her pros!
 Check out our performance page!

 Helping you create an original and memorable First Dance!